RajaMahanty/mongodb-test-todo/README.md

-# MongoDB Improved
+# MongoDB Test Todo

 ## Overview

-MongoDB Improved is a Node.js application that provides a RESTful API for user authentication and todo management.
+MongoDB Test Todo is a Node.js application that provides a RESTful API for user authentication and todo management.
 It leverages Express for handling HTTP requests, Mongoose for MongoDB interactions, and JSON Web Tokens (JWT) for secure authentication.

 ## Features